siddharthtiwari-03/UnSQL/readme2.md

 3. Sqlite returns
 response = {
     success: true,
-    insertId: 1, // in case of 'save', last 'inserted' ID
+    insertId: 1, // in case of 'save', last 'inserted' Id
     changes: 1 // in case of 'update'
 }
 */